Manuratnam/useless_project_temp/README.md

 ### Team Members
 - Team Lead: Manuratnam - TinkerHub Academy
-- Member 2: Sorcerer Sam - Hogwarts School of Development
+- Member 2: lifa-tinkerhub academy
-- Member 3: Maze Master Mike - Labyrinth University

 ### Project Description
 A whimsical maze game where players control a sorcerer navigating through a magical labyrinth, collecting orbs and encountering random fortunes that affect their journey.
 Built with React and modern web technologies.